saltsystemslab/SkiRentalAdaptiveQF/README.md

 This repository extends the Adaptive Quotient Filter (AQF) to adapt only if a false positive exceeds a threshold.
 The threshold is determined by applying a ski-rental analysis on the false-positive detection (renting) and adaptation (buying) costs.

-The code is provided in two variants
+The filters are provided in two variants

 * SkiQF (variants/dski_adaptive.hpp)
 * SampledSkiQF(variants/sample_detect_adaptive.hpp)